-HEIDENHAIN has simplified the version schema, starting with NC software version 16:
+6 EIDENHAIN has simplified the version schema, starting with NC oftware version 16: The publication period determines the version number.
+All control models of a publication period have the same version number.

-- The publication period determines the version number. - All control models of a publication period have the same version number. - The version number of the programming stations corresponds to the version number of the NC software.
+The version number of the programming stations corresponds to the version number of the NC software.

 NC software number Product

-817620-16 TNC7
+817620-17 TNC7

-817621-16 TNC7 E
+817621-17 TNC7 E

-817625-16 TNC7 programming station
+817625-17 TNC7 programming station

+) Refer to your machine manual.
 This User's Manual describes the basic functions of the control.
-The machine manufacturer can adapt, enhance or restrict the control functions to the machine.
+The machine manufacturer can adapt, enhance or restrict the control functions for the machine.
 Check, on the basis of the machine tool manual, whether the machine manufacturer has adapted the functions of the control.